plusnew/core/README.md

 ```

 ### Props
-The props-values aren't given to you directly, but as a "observer-component".
+The props-values aren't given to you directly, but as an "observer-component".

-This given component expects a render-function as a child.
-This function will be called, each time when props are changing.
+This component expects a render-function as a child.
+This function will be called each time a prop changes.
-This way you have more control of what will be checked for rerender.
+This way you have more control of what will be selected for rerendering.

 ## Stores